leithdm/lethalapps/README.md

 "**__As an owner, I__** ______________________________________________"

 - need to ensure potential customers can use the website to get in contact.
-The primary metric for return on investment for this website is an increase in the number of enquiries.
+The primary metric for return on investment for this website is an increase in the number of enquiries through the contact form.
 - need to show potential customers that we are a dynamic, modern, and efficient company.
 We value clarity, and simplicity and this must be reflected in the design.
 - must display a show-case of portfolio work for potential customers to see.
 - must let the customer know about our past successes via testimonials.